USNavalResearchLaboratory/SCRaytrace/README.md

 - boost C++ library
 - cppunit

-## Generating code documentation with Doxygen
+## Generating the code documentation with Doxygen
 Use doxywizard to generate the code documentation.
 The Doxyfile file is the configuration file.

 ## Gererating the user manual